Single View Refractive Index Tomography with Neural Fields: Related Work

-The reconstruction of refractive objects and phenomena is an ongoing field of study, both in applications that make use of standard consumer cameras as well as scientific imaging applications.
-In Schlieren tomography, images taken of a background with and without refractive effects are correlated to estimate an optical flow describing a projected measurement of the refractive field \cite{atcheson2008time}.
-By combining these projected measurements from multiple viewpoints, the 3D field can be accurately reconstructed through Poisson integration.
-A similar type of tomography can be done to passively model a time-resolved turbulence by combining deflection measurements from multiple viewpoints \cite{alterman2014passive}.
-Optical flow estimates such as those in Schlieren imaging can also be used to detect refractive ``wiggles" in fluid flow that can then be used to track the projected motion of the refractive media; by observing these wiggles with stereo cameras the fluid's depth can also be recovered \cite{xue2014refraction}.
+\textbf{Image-Based Refractive Field Recovery} The reconstruction of refractive objects and phenomena is an ongoing field of study, both in applications that make use of standard consumer cameras as well as scientific imaging applications.
+In Background-oriented Schlieren (BoS) imaging, images taken of a background with and without refractive effects are correlated to estimate an optical flow describing a projected measurement of the refractive field \cite{atcheson2008time}.
+Combining these projected measurements from multiple viewpoints through tomography gives an estimate of the 3D gradients, from which the 3D field can be estimated from a Poisson solver.
+A similar type of tomography can be done to passively model 3D turbulence statistics by combining time resolved deflection measurements from multiple viewpoints \cite{alterman2014passive}.
+Optical flow estimates such as those in BoS can also be used to detect refractive ``wiggles" in fluid flow that can then be used to track the projected motion of the refractive media; by observing these wiggles with stereo cameras the fluid's depth can also be recovered \cite{xue2014refraction}.
 Fluid refraction from water can also be estimated by submerged cameras viewing the sun as a guiding point \cite{alterman2014stella}.
-While the aforementioned methods utilize the physics behind ray optics, they don't explicitly model the curved paths that rays take through these refractive media during 3D reconstruction.
-A method using the refractive curvature of traced rays to supervise an interpolated grid model has been shown to be an effective method for reconstructing and designing refractive media~\cite{teh2022adjoint}.
-However, as with the previous methods, this method still relies on access to multiple viewpoints to reconstruct the refractive volume.
-In this work, we instead seek to tackle the challenge of accurately reconstructing 3D refractive fields given only a single viewpoint.